Kansas’ Self, recovering from heart procedure, misses game

-Assistant coach Norm Roberts served as acting head coach with Self continuing to recover from a heart procedure performed last week.
-The school announced about three hours before tipoff that Self would skip the game.
+Assistant coach Norm Roberts was serving as acting head coach while Self continues to recover from a heart procedure performed last week.

-“He’s doing good.
-It’s all day-to-day on how he feels, the doctors’ decisions,” Roberts said after the game “He’s been able to spend time with the guys and practice and that type of stuff.”

-Players found out in the morning that Self would stay away from the arena.

 Self traveled to Des Moines with the Jayhawks and led the team’s practice on Wednesday.
 He did not attend the team’s media availability.
 Roberts said Self had returned to the hotel to rest.